MaggieVL/PacMan/README.md

   * make Pacman eat the coins
     * make the score go up every time he does so
   * make the red ghost chase Pacman in its own way - directly
+* Done
+  * set the starting positions of the other ghosts
+  * animated the red ghost and made it switch animations when changing direction
+  * thought about the way I can do wall-detection